keiraz-hang/bluestamp-porftfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# starter project

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+this starter project is the useless box, a box that genuinely has no purpose and is, as its name implies, useless. its only function is to turn itself off. the useless box is comprised of various components including a motor, arm, switch, and box parts. in general terms, when the switch is flipped, the motor is activated and turns the arm up, which un-flips the switch and lets the arm go back down. this project was relatively easy to create, as the instructions were simple and had effective diagrams. the most challenging parts of creating the useless box were learning how to solder and getting the box of the useless box around its mechanisms. all in all, i enjoyed making this project. and i think it was a fun foray into engineering. i have named the box "pablo box", and pablo is my friend.

+For your first milestone, describe what your project is and how you plan to build it.
+You can include:
+- An explanation about the different components of your project and how they will all integrate together
+- Technical progress you've made so far
+- Challenges you're facing and solving in your future milestones
+- What your plan is to complete your project

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.